-All child protection and or safeguarding concerns should be reported to Christine Demetriou (Designated Safeguarding Lead) immediately.
+All child protection and/or safeguarding concerns should be reported to Christine Demetriou (Designated Safeguarding Lead) immediately.
 See Appendix 1 for a flow diagram which explains how all disclosures are dealt with at the academy.

-The academy takes its responsibility to safeguard young people seriously.
+We take our responsibility to safeguard young people seriously.
 Failure to follow these reporting procedures may result in disciplinary action.

-Taking Action:
+5.2 Taking Action